 The Soós Haag duo has long established itself as one of Switzerland's leading chamber music ensembles and has helped to raise the profile of the piano duo genre, attaching equal importance to playing on two instruments and with four hands on one instrument.
 Beyond this, they regularly perform with orchestra, and sometimes extend their duo to form larger chamber ensembles through collaborations with singers and instrumentalists.
 They have made a name for themselves with their ambitious and individual programming, incorporating as a matter of course unjustly neglected works with standard repertoire.
 Over the years they have performed and recorded a wealth of such near-forgotten treasures.
 Commissions from renowned composers such as Dieter Ammann, Rudolf Kelterborn and Krzysztof Meyer complete the picture.
 The duo has worked for several years with the Geman label Telos Music.
-Their most recent CD is devoted to the Second Symphony of Johannes Brahms in the version for four hands penned by the composer himself.
+After a first CD with works by Béla Bartók they undertake a complete recording in four parts of the symphonies by Brahms in the composers own piano duo versions.

 Their concert schedule has taken them to the Lucerne Festival, the Eisenstadt Haydn-Tage, the Hohenems Schubertiade, the Carinthian Summer Music Festival (2013 and 2015), the Musiktage Mondsee (artistic director András Schiff), the Zug Theater Casino, the Klavierissimo Festival in Wetzikon, the Sommets Musicaux in Gstaad, the Société de Musique in La Chaux-de-Fonds, the series Kammermusik Bern, the Ittinger Sonntagskonzerte and the Zurich Tonhalle-Gesellschaft amongst others.